TakosThings/Metro-for-Discord/README.md

 * [BeautifulDiscord](https://github.com/DTinker/discord-resources/wiki/Installing-Modifications#beautifuldiscord)
 * [BetterDiscord](https://i.imgur.com/H7VyWea.png)

+## Requirements
+This theme utilises the Segoe UI MDL2 Assets font to provide some icons.
+You may notice missing icons if you are not running Windows 10.

 ## Configure
 ### Required
 * Discord's dark theme must be selected from the Appearance tab in User Settings.